UNSW-Data-Soc/unsw-data-soc.github.io/flagshipDatathon.md

                         I've never done this before?!
 Can I still participate?
                     </summary>
                         <p>
-                        This datathon is open to all interested students, in fact, we offer a "How to tackle a Datathon" workshop on Wednesday 28th of October.
+                        This datathon is open to all interested students - in fact, we offer a "How to tackle a Datathon" workshop on Wednesday 28th of October.
                         </p>
                     </details>
                     <details>